We provide a host of

 taxonomy_subdomain_id

-The ID of the Subdomain the Skill belongs to; empty for Skills that are not part of the Taxonomy; only relevant for four-level taxonomies, always empty for three-level Taxonomies.
+The external ID of the Subdomain the Skill belongs to; empty for Skills that are not part of the Taxonomy; only relevant for four-level taxonomies, always empty for three-level Taxonomies.

 taxonomy_subdomain_name